 Phone: 313-845-9663, extension 4 or 5.
-Students can also e-mail: support@henryford. ucompass.com.
+Students can also e-mail: support@henryford.ucompass. com.
+For password issues, e-mail helpdesk@hfcc.edu.

-See the Online Learning section on page 245 for complete information about taking one or more of HFCC's high-quality online courses.
+See the Online Learning section on page 248 for complete information about taking one or more of HFCC's high-quality on-line courses.